Reverse kegels are a relatively new concept, and one which seems to cause as much confusion as quantum physics.

 Now you can put it all together.
-Do the peeing and number two motion but also breathing out slowly from them belly, whilst keeping some light tension in the belly.
+Do the simulated peeing and number two motion but also breathing out slowly from your belly, whilst keeping some light tension in the belly.

 With the breathing and tensing, you should feel much more able to isolate the muscles and do a good reverse kegel.
 It does take practice though, so keep at it.
 You can try this for a few minutes a day until you get it right.

 Now for the really tricky part.
 Can you do the reverse kegel without the help of breathing and tensing?

 This can take a lot of practice, and even then you may never be able to do it without at least a little tension and stomach expansion.
 That’s fine, just try to reduce how much you rely on using the stomach to get the job done.

 The key point here is that you need to be really relaxed.
 This is going to sound a bit alternative, but you need to mentally go inside your body and visualize the muscles relaxing and pushing out slightly.